cosior/TV-HGG/README.md

 ## Dataset preprocessing step

 ### 1. Unzipping a dataset
-The first step is to navigate to the desired dataset folder and unzip the corresponding _EdleList_ and _InferredCoordinates_ zip files.
+The first step is to navigate to the desired dataset folder and unzip the corresponding _EdgeList_ and _InferredCoordinates_ zip files.
 Due to github file size restrictions you may have multiple zip files.
-In such cases use an appropriate software (such as [7zip](https://www.7-zip.org/)) to extract the first zip file (i.e., EdgeList.zip.001 and InferredCoordinates.aip.001, respectively).
+In such cases use an appropriate software (such as [7zip](https://www.7-zip.org/)) to extract the first zip file (i.e., EdgeList.zip.001 and InferredCoordinates.zip.001, respectively).

 ### 2. Procrustean Rotations
 To apply Procrustean rotations for a selected dataset, first you need to apply step 1 above and **unzip** the *InferredCoordinates.zip* file of the dataset.
 Then, to apply **Procrustean rotations** on the angular coordinates of the nodes you can use the __angle_rotation.py__ script as follows: